Possibly Colliding — A spatial kinetic installation staging a collision of objects in time and space

 Spectators perceive the acceleration of two objects that are anticipated to crash in a constantly shifting and recurring cycle.
 Two counter-rotating arms on a large tripod achieve the illusion of collision.
-The light and sound emitted from the ends of each rotating arm emphasise the movement, speed and attraction of the climactic process.
+The light and sound emitted from the ends of each rotating arm emphasise the climactic process's movement, speed and attraction.

 The constant revolution of the two individual arms creates a phase-shifting impression, and its fast movement naturally modulates the sound that is emitted by the arms: Loudness changes, phase shifts and Doppler effects occur.